CollegeHound

 Students do not need to write something flashy.
 They need to give teachers and counselors enough real information to understand their interests, responsibilities, growth, and strengths.
 That kind of detail often leads to more personal and more helpful recommendation letters.

 When brag sheets are prepared early and kept organized with the rest of the college planning process, families usually feel much more ready for application season.
+Summer is also a great time to start working on essays — if your student is heading into senior year, here is how to start the college essay this summer without staring at a blank page.

 Frequently Asked Questions